 Try a time challenge.
 Challenge yourself to do 30 minutes (or more if you have the time) every day.
 You’ll soon see progress!

 Carry a sketchbook.
-We tell our students to do this, let’s practice what we preach!
-Don’t give yourself an impossible task like a drawing a day.
-How about aiming for 3 a week?
+We tell our students to do this.
+Let’s practice what we preach!
+If a drawing every day is impossible, how about aiming for 3 a week?

 When did you last learn something new?
 I love being the student instead of the teacher.
 Book yourself on a course.
 It doesn’t matter if it’s a weekly course or just one Saturday.
 Just do it!
 Paying for it and having it in the diary will make you do it.
 It will help you achieve an art teacher work-life balance’.

 Make art instead of staring at a screen.
 (I’m so guilty of this!)
 Let’s be honest, how long do you spend staring at a screen?
 It might be social media or Youtube, but if you add up all that time each week, you really could spend it making art.

 I hope you’ve found some of these points useful.
-I hope the new academic year brings you health, happiness, and positivity in all that you do.
 If you have any useful ideas to share, please comment below as I’m keen to know more ways to achieve an Art Teacher Work-Life Balance!